-Allison specialises in family law, with particular reference to public law and children.
-She undertakes complex public law and adoption matters involving non-accidental injuries (NAI) and serious sexual and physical child abuse.
-Allison has a particular interest in representing those suffering from some form of mental health impairment or learning disability.
+Allison undertakes complex public law and adoption matters involving non-accidental injuries and serious sexual and physical child abuse.
+She represents those suffering from mental health impairment or learning disability.
 She has also represented parents with physical disabilities.

-Allison has developed expertise in cases which have an immigration or international dimension and, consequently, she has been instructed in cases involving unaccompanied minors, parents and children whose immigration status is in issue.
+Allison has expertise in cases that have an immigration or international dimension and has been instructed in cases involving unaccompanied minors, parents and children with immigration status issues.
 This has involved dealing with the interplay between family and immigration law and, specifically, removing children from the jurisdiction to non-convention countries.

 Non-Accidental Injury Allegations